slider003/mncoleman/personal-website/README.md

 # Personal Website & Blog

 A modern, minimalist personal website and blog built with Next.js, TypeScript, and Tailwind CSS.
-Features a clean design with dark mode support and blog functionality powered by Decap CMS.
+Features a clean design with dark mode support and blog functionality powered by Notion.

 ## Features